Jethet/wiki-hh/CSS/generalCSS.md

   display: table;
 }
 ```
-#### Box model

-In CSS everything is a box.

-Z-INDEX: the z-index controls how content overlaps.
-The element with the highest
-z-index appears on top.
+**Z-index:** the z-index controls how content overlaps.
+The element with the highest z-index appears on top.

+### Media queries and responsive design
-MEDIA QUERIES AND RESPONSIVE DESIGN: making a design that responds to the browser
+By using media queries it is possible to make a design that responds to the device and the browser used.
-and the device that is used, can be done by using media queries.
-Use '@media screen and (min-width: xxxpx)' and '@media screen and (max-width: xxxpx)'
+Use `@media screen and (min-width: xxxpx)` and `@media screen and (max-width: xxxpx)` for this, for example
-for this, for example to move a menu to the top if the browser is too small to
-have the menu as sidebar.
+to move a menu to the top if the browser is too small to have the menu as sidebar.

 TEXT SHADOW: adds a drop shadow and is formatted as follows:
 text-shadow: horizontal-shadow vertical-shadow blur color